abrightmoore/Amulet-Editor-Operations/README.md

 _More Resources_
 **StealthyExpert** is writing and sharing Amulet Editor Operations here: https://github.com/StealthyExpertX/Amulet-Plugins

 The Amulet Editor and MCEdit Unified Discord is where all the cool kids hang out.
+Check the #amulet-plugins channel.
 Join via https://www.amuletmc.com/, the /r/MCEdit reddit, or with this invite: https://discord.gg/pGUwZb9m65